codazoda/ask/README.md

 ## Compiling

-Ask is written in Go.
+AskAI is written in Go.
 Once you've installed Go you can compile `ask` by cloning this repo and then running the following command in the root directory.

 ```
 go build